On this page

 How can I access my information?

-You have the right to obtain from us confirmation as to whether or not personal data concerning you is being processed, and, where that is the case, access to the personal data and the following information if required:
+You have the right to obtain from the Trust confirmation as to whether or not personal data concerning you is being processed, and, where that is the case, access to the personal data and the following information if required:

 Once your request has been received and your identity / entitlement verified, your request will usually be completed within one calendar month.
-However, if your records are extensive we may take longer to process your request but will inform you from the outset where possible, and in any case within 30 days.
+However, if your records are extensive we may take longer to process your request but will inform you from the outset where possible, and in any case within one calendar month.

 Medical legal team (Panacea requests)